MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 To remove app from Teams, follow the steps:

 1. Find the app in **Manage your app**.
-1. Select &nbsp;:::image type="content" source="~/assets/images/publish-app/bin-icon.png" alt-text="Remove app in Teams" border="false":::&nbsp; at the scope of the installed app.
+1. Select &nbsp;:::image type="content" source="~/assets/images/publish-app/bin-icon.png" alt-text="Remove app in Teams":::&nbsp; at the scope of the installed app.

     :::image type="content" source="~/assets/images/publish-app/uninstall-from-channel.png" alt-text="Remove app in a channel" border="true":::